 Drone regulations in France

-In this post, you will learn which laws you need to consider as a drone pilot in our neighboring country.
+France is a multifaceted country that has many stunning locations for aerial images.
+In this post, you will learn about the rules you need to consider as a drone pilot in France.

-Maximum altitude: The maximum permitted drone altitude in France is 150 meters above ground.
-However, there are numerous restriction areas where you can not ascend or where only a low height is allowed.
-You can see the corresponding regions with the map linked below.
+The maximum permitted drone altitude in France is 150 meters above ground.
+However, there are many restricted areas where you are not allowed to fly or where only a low altitude is allowed.
+The corresponding areas can be viewed with the above linked map.
 The colored areas have the following meaning:

 - Pink: maximum altitude of 30 meters